 p/c Cream City Catholic

-A few years ago, I had spliced in scenes of the Passion of the Christ into a video on Vimeo of my own low Mass with the words of St. Francis De Sales on how he instructed the faithful to meditate at each part of the Traditional Latin Mass.
-This time, I’m reprinting it without the video, giving only the words of St. Francis De Sales below:
+A few years ago, I had spliced in scenes of the Passion of the Christ into a video on Vimeo of my own low Mass with the words I had thought came from St. Francis De Sales.
+However, a priest showed me the meditations did not come from De Sales.
+I believe he said the meditation preceded him.
+Either way, you can use these words to meditate at each part of the Traditional Latin Mass:

 When the priest goes to the foot of the Altar: Jesus enters the garden.

 O Lord Jesus Christ, Son of the Living God, Who wast pleased voluntarily to endure mortal terror and anguish at the view of Thine approaching passion, give me grace henceforth to consecrate all my sorrows to Thee, O God of my heart!
 Assist me to support my trials in union with Thine agony, that through the merits of Thy Passion they may become profitable to my.

 At the Beginning of Mass: Prayer of Jesus in the garden.

 Lord Jesus Christ, Son of the Living God, Who was pleased to be comforted by an angel in Thy dreadful agony, grant through the merits of Thy prayer in the garden that Thy consoling angel may ever assist me in mine.